Polymateria: History

 In February 2021, clothing company Pour les Femmes announced that it would be using Polymateria's biodegradable plastic in its packaging.
 Electric racing series Extreme E revealed in March 2021 its partnership with Polymateria, which will supply cups and food packaging for the event, and later collect these for recycling.

 In April 2021, FiberVisions and Avgol, two companies owned by Thai Indorama Ventures, partnered with Polymateria, planning to apply the technology to their nonwoven fabrics, which are used for products like face masks and diapers.

 The company signed a deal in September 2021 with Taiwanese Formosa Plastics Corp, potentially worth US$100 million in license fees.
 By then, Polymateria's plastics were also used in some of the packaging of Taiwanese 7-Eleven stores.

+The technology was demonstrated during the 2022 Chicago Marathon, on sugarcane-based recovery bags for the runners.

+Since 2023, their technology has been branded as "Lyfecycle", and in that same year was applied to plastic bags from Indian fashion brand Doodlage.

+In April 2023, Polymateria partnered with Toppan Specialty Films, an Indian plastic manufacturer based in the Punjab region.
+In May 2023, the company received another £20 million investment, while also signing a deal with a subsidiary of Lotte Chemical to develop products in Malaysia.
+After the £20 million investment, CEO Dunne announced expansion plans for the company, and also hinted that turnover was in the lower millions, and that the company had experienced growth of 300% between 2021 and 2022.

+By January 2024 the company had introduced a biodegradeable baler twine which was produced by a Portuguese firm.